estrlee/Manual-App/README.md

 4. Look for HC-06 or unknown device.
 Enter the password: 1234.

 #### Checking Bluetooth module COM Port Number
-    You must be connected to the correct COM port to control the Arduino.
+    You must be connected to the outgoing COM port to control the Arduino.
 1. Go to the "Bluetooth & other devices settings" page in your settings.
 2. Click on "More Bluetooth options"
 3. Select the "COM Ports" tab.